liyong31/liyong31.github.io/README.md

 Paper titled "SAT-Based Synthesis of Minimal Deterministic Real-Time Automata via 3DRTA Representation" has been accepted to VMCAI 2026.
 This is joint work with Junjie Meng, Jie An, Andrea Turrini, and Miaomiao Zhang.

+<details>
+  <summary>Show More News</summary>

-**August 1, 2025**
+<p><strong>August 1, 2025</strong><br>
 Paper titled "Efficient Learning of Weak Deterministic Büchi Automata" has been accepted to ECAI 2025.
 This is joint work with Mona Alluwaym, [Sven Schewe](https://www.csc.liv.ac.uk/~sven/) and [Qiyi Tang](https://sites.google.com/view/qiyitang/publications).

-<details>
-  <summary>Show More News</summary>

 <p><strong>July 31, 2025</strong><br>
 Paper titled "Efficient Decomposition Identification of DFAs from Examples" has been accepted to SETTA 2025.